 This is a large villa with exceptionally spacious grounds.
 The very youngest children have their own small building ‘The Baby Cottage’ as do the oldest (the FS1 class), who have a two classrooms for one group as well as their own dedicated messy play and art area.
 The garden is vast, with real grass and lots of bikes, trikes and climbing equipment with differing levels of challenge for children of all age groups.
 A large portion of the garden is shaded.
 The team have recently created a sensory garden with lots of new planting and a sensory path intended for the children to use barefoot.
 There is a shallow pool (fenced and gated) for splash play sessions.

-Staff in the baby room are uniformed, a safety and hygiene point that Lisa insisted on when she first joined as Principal.
-They wear pink, and only management or a member of staff wearing the uniform is permitted to hold a child under the age of 1.
+Staff in the baby room are uniformed, they wear pink, and only management or a member of staff wearing the uniform is permitted to hold a child under the age of 1.
 The baby room is staffed by nurses and is a bright and well equipped space.

 Individual classrooms are bright and packed full of displays of the children’s work.
 Areas have been planned to allow for free flowing activities and reflect the 7 areas of the EYFS.
 Whilst resources are not always the most up to date or new, we felt that classes and shared areas had been planned well to allow a balanced day for the children.
 There is a Dance and Music Room, a Library with interactive white board and a Literacy room.
 One room had been entirely designated as a Science room, where we saw examples of the children conducting experiments and learning about simple scientific concepts.
 In the garden there is also a small amphitheatre area where the entire nursery gather weekly for ‘community singing’.